 When we hold onto our self-image dearly, it’s easy to fall back into the comparison trap.
-Beside, what motivates us to compare in the first place?
+Besides, what motivates us to compare in the first place?
 Our self-image.

 Save your analytical skills for your work.

-My student loves to compare themselves with each other.
-If they have so much time, I would rather they use their analytical skills on their studies.
+My student loves to compare themselves to each other.
+If they have so much time, I would rather they use their analytical skills in their studies.

 There is no best.
 We are all the same.
 Our self-image is really not that important.
 So let it go.